-When the leak detection functionality was initially not required but activation is wanted on a later moment, it is required to fulfil below conditions:
+When the leak detection function was initially not required, but its activation is wanted at a later moment, input the additional refrigerant charge into the system's logic.

-- The additional refrigerant charge needs to be inputted in the system's logic. - The system test run has to be re-executed.

 Executing the leak detection function one time at site can also be done by following procedure.